meabed/php-parallel-soap/README.md

 - Very easy exception handling in **parallel** mode

 ### SOAP Facts
-- SOAP is HTTP Post with structured message in XML Envelope.
+- SOAP is HTTP Post with structured message in XML Envelope and SOAPAction Header.
 - SOAPAction header is used in web services for various reason, most common
     - Route request to specific action
     - Serve Multi-Version of service, if Action Method is part of the XML Envelope

-## Need Help ?
+## Need Help?
-I'm Always glad ot help and assist. so if you have an idea that could make this project better

-Submit git issue or contact me [www.meabed.com](http://meabed.com)
+If you ever hated SOAP for complexity or performance and you cannot take it anymore, I could help! drop me a line here [meabed.com](http://meabed.com)

 ## Contributing